cabooster/DeepCAD-RT/Tutorial.md

 5. Set the parameters in GUI:

-   `Engine file`: The path of the Engine file.
-Click `...` to open the file browser and choose the path.
+   `Model file`: The path of the ONNX file.
+Click `...` to open the file browser and choose the file used for inference.

    `Save path`:The path to save denoised images.
 Click `...` to open the file browser and choose the path